IkigaiLabsETH/ikigAI/README.md

 We’re working with Scale as a preferred partner to extend the benefits of our fine-tuning capability given their experience helping enterprises securely and effectively leverage data for AI.
 Building robust enterprise-grade functionality requires rigorous data enrichment and model evaluation.

 With https://dashboard.scale.com/nucleus

+Function calling in the openai api is amazing, huge unlock tbh